colin-gourlay/sundown-sessions/src/content/artists/t/the-freshies/index.md

 ## Show(s) appeared on

 - [Show #7](/shows/featuring-frank-sidebottom-and-the-man-behind-the-mask/) (1st July 2024) - Featuring: Frank Sidebottom and The Man Behind The Mask
-- [Show #7](/shows/featuring-frank-sidebottom-and-the-man-behind-the-mask/) (1st July 2024) - Featuring: Frank Sidebottom and The Man Behind The Mask
-- [Show #7](/shows/featuring-frank-sidebottom-and-the-man-behind-the-mask/) (1st July 2024) - Featuring: Frank Sidebottom and The Man Behind The Mask
-- [Show #7](/shows/featuring-frank-sidebottom-and-the-man-behind-the-mask/) (1st July 2024) - Featuring: Frank Sidebottom and The Man Behind The Mask